 Why Totals Can Be Higher

-If you want to calculate totals on just the values in the table, you can create a new column using table calculations.
+To calculate totals on just the values in the table, we can create a new column using table calculations.
 Here are some examples.

 For a column total: